 Seti’s Tomb Descend into a recreation of the longest, deepest, and most complete of any Egyptian tomb in the famed Valley of the Kings.
 Explore the intricate wall etchings, burial chamber, and mysterious tunnel.
 Help solve the mystery of who the mummy really was.

 An ancient ship has been found off the coast of the Dominican Republic.
 Explore this recreated shipwreck in detail.
-Pour over old maps, excavate an underwater site, and look for clues.
+Pore over old maps, excavate an underwater site, and look for clues.
 Could the ship belong to the notorious pirate, Captain William Kidd?

 Terra Cotta Warriors